astig13/aaaa/language/conversations/prompt_city_02.md

 hey there
 * greeting

-< Please tell me the city you would like the weather for
+< Please tell me the mobile-number for which you want me to check.
 * prompt/weather_city